Thomas Piketty: Comparative work

-A critic of the Kuznets curve
+Critique of the Kuznets curve

 Piketty's work has been discussed as a critical continuation of the pioneering work of Simon Kuznets in the 1950s.
 According to Kuznets, the long-term evolution of earnings inequalities was shaped as a curve (Kuznets curve).
-Growth started at the beginning of the industrial revolution, and slackened off later due to the reallocation of the labor force from low productivity sectors like agriculture to higher productivity sectors like industry.
+Growth started at the beginning of the industrial revolution and slackened off later due to the reallocation of the labor force from low productivity sectors like agriculture to higher productivity sectors like industry.

 According to Piketty, the tendency observed by Kuznets in the early 1950s is not necessarily a product of deep economic forces (e.g. sectoral spillover or the effects of technological progress).
 Instead, estate values, rather than wage inequalities, decreased, and they did so for reasons that were not specifically economic (for example, the creation of income tax).
 Consequently, the decrease would not necessarily continue, and in fact, inequalities have grown sharply in the United States over the last thirty years, returning to their 1930s level.